 - 2 years part-time

-A first-class BA honours degree or equivalent in history or another humanities or social science discipline.
+First-class undergraduate honours degree in history or another humanities or social sciences subject.

 Overall IELTS score of 7.0 with a minimum of 6.5 in each component, or equivalent.